 fifteen generations later the head of this line is Adam Maitland of Cumstoun,

 Kirkcudbrightshire in South-west Scotland.

-Scottish Earls, when they were defeated by the forces of King Henry VIII at
+twelve Scottish Earls, when they were defeated by the forces of King Henry

-Flodden, near the Tweed in 1513.
-But he left a famous son, Sir Richard (died
+VIII at Flodden, near the Tweed in 1513.
+But he left a famous son, Sir

-James I (of England).
-In 1616 he was made Viscount Maitland.
+Scotland) and King James I (of England).
+In 1616 he was made Viscount

 By marrying Jean, the daughter and heiress of James Lord Fleming, he allied

 the line of his descendants with royal blood.
 Jean was descended from King

 James II of Scotland.